counterfactual/monorepo/packages/specs/source/adjudication-layer.md

 - **`owner`**: The on-chain state deposit holder is a multisignature wallet with an `execTransaction` function on it.
 This field records the address of that multisig.
 We treat any function call where `msg.sender == owner` as authorized (all channel participants have agreed to it).

-- **`signingKeys`**: In addition to using `owner` to authorize a function call, it is also possible to pass in signatures directly into the `AppRegistry` itself.
+- **`signingKeys`**: In addition to using `owner` to authorize a function call, it is also possible to pass in signatures directly into the `ChallengeRegistry` itself.
 In this case, this field is used to validate signatures against to.

 - **`appDefinition`**: Address ofthe app definition contract.